by Martin Maenza

 “I think the lady said she was uninterested,” a voice came from the front door.
 “What’s a’ matter?
 You got wax in those big old ears, or maybe that headband’s too tight?”

 Power Fist spun around and saw a black man dressed in a dark blue costume with lightning bolt trim standing in the door.
 “Black Lightning!”

 “That’s my name.
 Don’t wear it out!” the hero said, smiling.
-“Let’s take this outside, OK?”
+“Let’s take this outside, okay?”
 He then bolted down the sidewalk with Power Fist in hot pursuit.